norahkerendian/Recipe-Analysis-Project/README.md

 Author: Norah Kerendian

 ## Introduction
 As an undergraduate student with a packed schedule, cooking is both a creative outlet, a balancing act, and an opportunity to not have dining hall meals.
 When I cook, time is often of the essence, and the number of steps in a recipe can determine whether a meal is quick and satisfying or a time-consuming challenge.
 With this in mind, this report delves into how the complexity and duration of recipes might influence ratings of recipes, particularly for those who, like me, juggle academics, commitments, and the desire for homemade meals.
-In order to conduct this analysis, two datasets of recipes and ratings posted to [food.com](https://www.food.com/) since 2008 were used.
+In order to conduct this analysis, two datasets of recipes and ratings were posted to [food.com](https://www.food.com/) since 2008 were used.
 The datasets were originally scraped and used by the authors of the paper, [Generating Personalized Recipes from Historical User Preferences](https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf).

 The `recipes` dataset consisted of 83,782 rows of unique recipes and 12 columns.
 The columns and their descriptions are below: